ExinPool/ChainX/backup/README.md

 ## Features

-- Backup ChainX node regularly.
+- Backup ChainX node regularly
+- Compress when packing the data
-- Archive backup according to your demand.
+- Archive backup according to your demand

 ## Contributing